A brief introduction to matrix hydrodynamics: The Euler--Zeitlin equations

 In addition to preserving the Lie--Poisson structure, the isospectral midpoint method is reversible with respect to $P\mapsto -P$.
-Further, it is second order accurate in time.\footnote{It is impossible to accurately track exact solutions for more than short time intervals, regardless of the order of the method.
-However, higher order methods may still be useful, for example to more accurately conserve energy or in the study of stationary solutions. [cross citation to special issue paper by da Silva, Viviani, and Lessig] }
+Further, it is second-order accurate in time.\footnote{It is impossible to accurately track exact solutions for more than short time intervals, regardless of the order of the method.
+However, higher-order time discretizations are still useful, for example, to more accurately conserve energy or in the study of stationary solutions~\cite{SiViLe2025_preprint}. }